jlangch/venice/doc/readme/java-interop.md

 classes.
 Java 9 changed the rules in that access to classes defined in private modules result in severe warnings.

-Code that runs fine with Java 8 gets problems with Java 9+:
+Code that runs fine with Java 8 but gets problems with Java 9+:

 ```clojure
 (do